adriandarian/spectra/SECURITY.md

 ## Security Checklist for Users

-Before using md2jira in production:
+Before using spectra in production:

 - [ ] API token stored securely (not in version control)
 - [ ] `.env` added to `.gitignore`